Upcoming Events

 6:00 pm–8:00 pm

-Join Music Research Strategies for a participatory listening engagement which explores metaphors of surveillance management and technologies of resistance, particularly through improvisation techniques.
-Led by Music Research Strategies, the cultural work persona of Creative Music percussionist Marshall Trammell as well as a community engagement platform, the audience will participate as conductors to form an “Insurgent Learning Conductor Ensemble.”
-The audience will become the conductor, and will work with a set of active listening prompts: to listen like lovers, to listen like lawyers, and to listen like wolves.
-These prompts will guide scores for Music Research Strategies’ solo percussion performance, to form an unpredictable and ever-changing narrative.
+Participants joined Music Research Strategies for a participatory listening engagement which explores metaphors of surveillance management and technologies of resistance, particularly through improvisation techniques.
+Led by Music Research Strategies, the cultural work persona of Creative Music percussionist Marshall Trammell as well as a community engagement platform, the audience participated as conductors to form an “Insurgent Learning Conductor Ensemble.”
+The audience became the conductor, and worked with a set of active listening prompts: to listen like lovers, to listen like lawyers, and to listen like wolves.
+These prompts guided scores for Music Research Strategies’ solo percussion performance, to form an unpredictable and ever-changing narrative.

 About Music Research Strategies: